covid19datahub/Python/README.md

 ### Country

 Country specifies an administrative region, that the data are fetched from.
 This is connected with source data comes from.
+It can be given as ISO3, ISO2, numeric ISO or country name (case-insensitively).

 Fetching data from a particular country is done with

 ```python
 x = covid19("ESP")
 ```

+List of ISO codes can be found [https://github.com/martinbenes1996/COVID19/blob/swe/inst/extdata/db/ISO.csv](here).

 Filter can also specify multiple countries at the same time